renatoagds/didomi-challenge/README.md

 # Didomi Challenge

-This project is a front-end application built with React, developed as part of a technical challenge.
-It utilizes TypeScript, React and MUI Library and is using Vite as bundler.
+This project is a front-end application built with React, developed for Didomi technical challenge.
+It utilizes TypeScript, React and MUI Library and uses Vite as bundler.

 ## Table of Contents